NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Quran 6:14](https://quran.com/6/14)

 > Say, ˹O Prophet,˺ “Will I take any guardian other than Allah, the Originator of the heavens and the earth, Who provides for all and is not in need of provision?”
-Say, “I have been commanded to be the first to submit and not be one of the polytheists.”
+Say, “**I have been commanded to be the first to submit** and not be one of the polytheists.”

 ## Allah considered Muhammad the perfect example